WatchGuard Email Protection Integration with Microsoft 365

 Deactivate the Microsoft 365 Spam Filter for the Email Protection IP Address Range

-If you want your incoming email messages filtered by our services, you must disable the Microsoft 365 spam filter.
+If you want our services to filter your incoming email messages, you must disable the Microsoft 365 spam filter.
 If you do not, the Microsoft 365 spam filter classifies incoming email messages to your domains as spam.
 Our services filter your incoming email messages for spam.

 To deactivate the Microsoft 365 spam filter for the Email Protection IP address range: